 If not, check the official website of the USB manufacturer for any update.

-Solution 3: Check the file system format
+Solution 3: Check the file system of the USB drive

-If the files system is NTFS format, it's not hard to understand why the USB flash drive is unreadable on Mac.
+If the files system is NTFS, it's not hard to understand why the USB flash drive is unreadable on Mac.
 To make sure, you can go to Disk Utility and check its file system.
 To fix the incompatible issue, you can download and install an NTFS driver to read and write NTFS drives on Mac.

 Solution 4: Repair the unreadable USB flash drive with First Aid